pinetree1/crispr-dav/Install-and-Run.md

 (1) Example 1: uses a standard reference as genome.
 You'll prepare a few input files: amplicon.bed, conf.txt, fastq.list, sample.site, site.bed, fastq files, and run.sh.

-(2) Example 2: uses a fastq sequence as genome.
-You'll also prepare similar set of files.

-(3) Example 3: uses the same fastq and reference as the example1.
+(2) Example 1_a: uses the same fastq and reference as the example1.
 The conf.txt defaults to the one in the crispr-dav pipeline root path.
 Instead of several files (amplicon.bed, site.bed etc), only a single tab-delimited text file (e.g. samplesheet.txt) is prepared.
 The crispr-dav/prepare_run.pl will generate these small files.
 Compared to example 1, this example simplifies the preparation work.
-For example, it does not require you to write down the coordinates of sgRNA sequence.
+For example, it does not require you to write down the coordinates of sgRNA sequences.

+(3) Example 2: uses a fastq sequence as genome.
+You'll also prepare a set of files similar to Example 1.

 Here are steps to test run example1.
 Running other examples is quite similar.
 You may replace /Users/xyz/temp with your own absolute path in the following commands.